basillicus/fhiaims-tk/README.md

     conda create -c conda-forge -n compchem python=3 ase conda activate compchem

+You may need also tqdm if you use some of the scripts that use it.
+Some files are very large and takes a while for them to read and parse them, that is why it is better to see a progress bar.
+If you need tqdm:

+    (compchem)$ conda install tqdm

 ### My own set up

 I do the following because I believe is simple, and does not mess with your path until you need it.